Call for Submissions

 - Women's Caucus

-The Popular Culture Interest Group (PCIG) welcomes submissions of competitive papers and research, discussion panel proposals, and original creative works for the 2014 CSCA annual conference.
+The Popular Culture Interest Group (PCIG) welcomes submissions of competitive papers and research, discussion panel proposals, and original creative works for the 2015 CSCA annual conference.
 All submissions (taking the conference theme into consideration or otherwise) are both welcome and encouraged.
 Submissions promoting scholarship interrogating the production and consumption of popular culture (including but definitely not limited to screen studies, fan studies, music culture, sports culture, popular/trade communication, gaming culture, fashion, food, etc.) are invited and encouraged.
 The interest group also welcomes scholarship related to a popular communication framework from a broad range of theoretical and methodological approaches including: critical studies, genre studies, image and characterization research, cultural studies, cultural history and audience consumption research.
 We welcome submissions from faculty, undergraduate and graduate students, and communication practitioners.
+Preference will be given to those panels that include panelists from multiple institutions.

-We especially invite submissions that include the theme of “Elevate,” as in elevating the status of popular culture as a vibrant, necessary form of research, but also lifting forms of popular culture out of the shadows or the archives.
+We especially invite submissions that include the theme of “Convergence,” which includes convergence of scholarship, cultures, and/or institutions.
+Given the inherently interdisciplinary nature of the study of popular culture, we look forward to the creative ways submissions draw on this theme and encourage submissions which could be co-sponsored with other interest groups.
 We welcome various types of submissions, including competitive paper panels, response and discussion panels, roundtable discussions, dialogue sessions, and debates.
-Additionally, we are introducing an original creative submission category.
+We also invite original creative submissions.
 Creative works should be distinguished by exploring, celebrating, or critiquing texts or processes of popular culture.
 Creative works appropriate for submission may include but are not limited to audio, video, illustrations, poetry, fiction, and non-fiction.

 The top competitive student paper and the top competitive paper by a faculty member or professional will be given a cash award.
 Other contributors submitting the top three papers and the top original creative submission will receive recognition.